* Crude oil stocks up by 2 mln bbls last week - API

 * U.S. COVID-19 immunisation rollout expands

-Analysts had expected a draw of 1.9 million barrels, a Reuters poll showed.
+Analysts had expected a draw of 1.9 million barrels, according to a Reuters poll.
 Official government data was scheduled for Wednesday.

 The IEA revised down its estimates for oil demand this year by 50,000 barrels per day (bpd) and for next year by 170,000 bpd, citing scarce jet fuel use as fewer people travel by air.